Hawker Hurricane: Battle of France

 In May 1940, Nos.
-3, 79 and 504 Squadrons reinforced the earlier units as Germany's Blitzkrieg gathered momentum.
+3, 79, and 504 Squadrons reinforced the earlier units as Germany's Blitzkrieg gathered momentum.
 On 10 May, the first day of the Battle of France, Flight Lieutenant R. E. Lovett and Flying Officer "Fanny" Orton, of 73 Squadron, were the first RAF pilots to engage enemy aircraft in the campaign.
 They attacked one of three Dornier Do 17s from 4.
 Staffel/KG 2 that were flying over their airfield at Rouvres-en-Woevre.
 The Dornier went away unscathed, while Orton was hit by defensive fire and had to force land.
-On the same day the Hurricane squadrons claimed 42 German aircraft, none of them fighters, shot down during 208 sorties; seven Hurricanes were lost but no pilots were killed.
+On the same day, the Hurricane squadrons claimed 42 German aircraft, none of them fighters, shot down during 208 sorties; seven Hurricanes were lost, but no pilots were killed.

-On 12 May several Hurricanes units were committed to escort bombers.
+On 12 May, several Hurricane units were committed to escort bombers.
 That morning, five Fairey Battle volunteer crews from 12 Squadron took off from Amifontaine base to bomb Vroenhoven and Veldwezelt bridges on the Meuse, at Maastricht.
 The escort consisted of eight Hurricanes of 1 Squadron, with Squadron Leader P. J. H. "Bull" Halahan in the lead.
 When the formation approached Maastricht, it was bounced by 16 Bf 109Es from 2./JG 27.
-Two Battles and two Hurricanes (including Halahan's) were shot down, two more Battles were brought down by flak and the fifth bomber had to crash-land.
+Two Battles and two Hurricanes (including Halahan's) were shot down, two more Battles were brought down by flak, and the fifth bomber had to crash-land.
 The 1 Squadron pilots claimed four Messerschmitts and two Heinkel He 112s, (Note: The Heinkel He 112 was never operational in France.) while the Luftwaffe actually lost only one Bf 109.

 On 13 May 1940, a further 32 Hurricanes arrived.
 All 10 requested Hurricane squadrons were then operating from French soil and felt the full force of the Nazi offensive.
-The following day, Hurricanes suffered heavy losses: 27 being shot down, 22 by Messerschmitts, with 15 pilots killed (another died some days later), including Squadron Leader J. B. Parnall (504 Squadron), (Note: J. B. Parnall was the first RAF flight commander to be killed in action during the war.) and the Australian ace Flying Officer Les Clisby (1 Squadron).
+The following day, Hurricanes suffered heavy losses; 27 were shot down, 22 by Messerschmitts, with 15 pilots killed (another died some days later), including Squadron Leader J. B. Parnall (504 Squadron), (Note: J. B. Parnall was the first RAF flight commander to be killed in action during the war.) and the Australian ace Flying Officer Les Clisby (1 Squadron).
 (Note: Australian ace Les Clisby was credited with 16 individual air victories, one shared and one not confirmed.
 Postwar research reduced his score to nine individual kills and three shared.
 According to some sources, he was killed on 15 May 1940.)
 On the same day, 3 Squadron claimed 17 German aircraft shot down, 85 and 87 Squadrons together claimed four victories, while 607 Squadron claimed nine.
 During the following three days (15–17 May), no fewer than 51 Hurricanes were lost, in combat or in accidents.